Rashida Jones

 Birthdayfévr.
 25, 1976

 BiographyRashida Leah Jones ( rə-SHEE-də; born February 25, 1976) is an American actress and filmmaker.
-She is best known for her roles as Louisa Fenn on the Fox drama series Boston Public (2000–2002), Karen Filippelli on the NBC comedy series The Office (2006–2009; 2011), Ann Perkins on the NBC comedy series Parks and Recreation (2009–2015), and as the eponymous lead role in the TBS comedy series Angie Tribeca (2016–2019).
-Her accolades include a Grammy Award and two Emmy Award nominations.
+In television, she has starred as Louisa Fenn on the Fox drama series Boston Public (2000–2002), Karen Filippelli on the NBC comedy series The Office (2006–2009; 2011), Ann Perkins on the NBC comedy series Parks and Recreation (2009–2015), and as the eponymous lead role in the TBS comedy series Angie Tribeca (2016–2019).
+Her accolades include a Grammy Award win and nominations for a Golden Globe Award and two Primetime Emmy Awards.
 In 2025, she was named one of Time's 100 most influential people in the world.

 Biography from the Wikipedia article Rashida Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.